andrasq/node-docs/baas-cpu-usage.md

 Throughout it all, we were taking nodejs for granted.
 Much to our surprise, the great results we saw under node-v6.2.2 broke under node-v6.9.1; the heap balloons and the code core dumps.
-This one is still a work in progress -- apparently the newer node gathers many dead objects in old object space, does not garbage collect them, and crashes on a memory allocation error.
-The identical code runs fine under 6.2.2.
+The identical code ran fine under 6.2.2; we had to revert back to the old node.
+Turned out nodejs acquired a memory leak when `timeout` was used in combination with `keepAlive`, which got fixed only in version v6.10.0.
+So upgrade carefully, and vet your tools and platform both.

 Future Work